The Halloween season is in full swing around the Tampa Bay area. Check out this list of what’s still happening for Halloween 2022.

 Creatures of The Night

-ZooTampa at Lowry Park is hosting their annual, family-friendly Creatures of The Night event.
-This year’s theme will be campfire tales and includes multiple outdoor Halloween scare attractions.
-Reservations and ticket purchases, starting at $24, must be made in advance to attend the event.
+ZooTampa is hosting its annual, family-friendly Creatures of The Night event, including multiple Halloween scare attractions.
+Reservations and ticket purchases, starting at $35, must be made in advance to attend the event.

 Horse Power Fall Fundraiser

 The Horse Power Fall Fundraiser is back for Saturdays and Sundays in October.
-There will be pony rides, hay rides, farm animals, bonfires, games, playgrounds, live music, and train rides.
-This is a cash only event with tickets set at $12.
-All sales benefit the Horsepower for Kids, a non-profit petting zoo that provides the opportunity for everyone to have a safe interaction with animals.
+There will be pony rides, hay rides, farm animals, bonfires, games, playgrounds, live music and train rides.
+This is a cash-only event with tickets set at $15 (plus $1 for parking).
+All sales benefit the Horsepower for Kids, a non-profit petting zoo.

 UNdead in the Water